 But there is another lesson in the difference between smithing and casting.
 As mentioned, the two solid gold items in the Tabernacle, the Menorah and the Cherubs, were smithed even though making them by casting would certainly have been much quicker and easier.

 I believe that the lesson here is profound.
 Neither of these objects represented God.
-The Cherubs represented our interface with God as His spirit enters the world.
+The Cherubs represent our interface with God as His spirit enters the world.
 The Cherubs sat atop the Ark that housed the tablets representing the covenant at Sinai.
-As I wrote two weeks ago, the Cherubs represented our act of protecting the law through our service of God.
-The Menorah represented the light that we must bring into the world.
+As I wrote previously, the Cherubs represent our act of protecting the law through our service of God.
+The Menorah represents the light that we must bring into the world.

 The insistence on smithing these items teaches us a critical lesson for our lives of faith.
 Casting, as opposed to smithing, happens fast, through the application of fire.
 This represents the kind of sudden passion and emotional momentum that is inappropriate for serving God with integrity.
-While we certainly experience moments of sudden inspiration, spiritual high points where we feel close to God, these moments are not what a life of service to God is built on.
-We don’t experience Mount Sinai or the splitting of the sea on a daily basis.
+While we certainly experience moments of sudden inspiration and spiritual high points where we feel close to God, these moments are not what a life of service to God is built on.
+We don’t experience Mount Sinai or the splitting of the sea daily.
 How often have we seen, or experienced, how sudden spiritual highs can be so fleeting, often leaving us feeling depressed when we realize days or years later that we have retained little of that momentary inspiration?

 For our service of God to be lasting and meaningful in the long term, it must be built on deliberate, careful work, day after day.
 A life of faith requires effort, commitment, and consistency.
 Smithing is the way to serve God, not casting.